valeafonso/FLAEMING-Classification/README.md

 If only interested in applying the models, you can also find them already trained and optimized in the folder "Models" together with a brief tutorial of how to access them.
 Additionally, the predictions table is also directly available.

-For more questions, please contact me: Afonso.Vale@astro.up.pt
+For more questions, please contact me: Afonso.Vale@astro.up.pt, or directly submit an issue here.